2023 Pan American Games: Sports

 A total of 425 events in 39 sports were contested at the 2023 Pan American Games: breaking, skateboarding (as a discipline of roller sports), and sport climbing made their Pan-Am Games debut, while bodybuilding was dropped after its debut in 2019.
 Men's and women's team Kyorugi events were also added in taekwondo.
 Other new event disciplines included synchronized trampoline in gymnastics, the 1,000 meter sprint in roller speed skating and the mixed eights event in rowing.
 Meanwhile, the mixed team event in golf was dropped for this edition and weightlifting events were reduced by four (to mirror the 2024 Olympics program).

-Panam Sports announced an initial program of 33 sports in March 2020, consisting of the 28 "core" sports that will be contested at the 2024 Summer Olympics in Paris, along with baseball/softball, karate, roller sports (artistic, speed, and skateboarding), surfing, and water skiing.
+Panam Sports announced an initial program of 33 sports in March 2020, consisting of the 28 "core" sports that would be contested at the 2024 Summer Olympics in Paris, along with baseball/softball, karate, roller sports (artistic, speed, and skateboarding), surfing, and water skiing.
 Panam Sports did not rule out the addition of further sports, provided that they did not increase the infrastructural costs of the Games.
 In December 2020, basque pelota, bowling, racquetball, squash, and sport climbing were added to the program, expanding it to 38 sports.
 On 24 June 2022, breakdancing (breaking) was added to the program as its 39th sport, serving as a qualifier for its Olympic debut at Paris 2024.

-Numbers in parentheses indicate the number of medal events to be contested in each sport/discipline.
+Numbers in parentheses indicate the number of medal events contested in each sport/discipline.